-The ACM actually consists of two components:
+The Conference actually consists of two components:

 i) The first part is the Annual General Meeting (AGM) of the CUC.
 This is the business meeting where delegates gather to discuss and decide on resolutions, finances, and other matters that affect the CUC.
-The AGM is held on the Friday before the start of the ACM, and is preceded by the Resolutions Plenary on Thursday evening.
+The AGM is held on the Friday before the start of the Conference, and is preceded by the Resolutions Plenary on Thursday evening.
 For more information about the Resolutions Process, please refer to the Governance – Resolutions Process section of the CUC website.

-ii) The second component is the Annual Conference.
+ii) The second component is the biennial Conference.
 A variety of learning and development opportunities and workshops are offered by leaders from within and without our movement, providing attendees with opportunities to learn, think and play together.
 There is a multi-generational day, which provides time for our different generations to build connections.